CodeNameTwister/Fancy-Folder-Icons/README.md

 ## todo

-- add ui for changing the rules
+- add suport for more than one ** per match rule
-- add ui for changing the settings
+- add suport for test* to mean folder starting with test